Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/calculationoptions/_index.md

 ```

 The custom formula calculation functions to extend the calculation engine.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use CustomEngine property, AbstractCalculationEngine provides more convenient and flexible APIs for manipulating custom functions.
 This property will be removed 12 months later since August 2020.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 [ICustomFunction](../../com.aspose.cells/icustomfunction)